Causes Of Family Conflicts And How To Resolve Them

 It’s not that you must accept bad behavior.
 But at some point, you need to decide if you want to follow the example of the older brother or the loving father who welcomed his precious son home again.

-A third reason for family drama is unresolved hurts.
+A third common cause of family conflict is unresolved hurts.
 This was the major cause of problems in Esau and Jacob’s relationship.
 Their parents both chose a favorite son, with Isaac preferring Esau and Rebekah taking Jacob’s side.
 This created an unhealthy dynamic of two-against-two, rather than four joyfully walking through life together.

 When Jacob stole Esau’s blessing, a bitter feud broke out between the two brothers.